-The Doors formed out of Los Angeles in 1965 and featured Jim Morrison on vocals, Robby Krieger on guitar, and John Densmore on drums.
+The Doors formed out of Los Angeles in 1965 and featured Jim Morrison on vocals, Robby Krieger on guitar, John Densmore on drums and Ray Manzarek on keyboards.
 Morrison was one of the most iconic and influential frontmen in rock history, with the Doors ranking at number 41 on Rolling Stone's list of the "100 Greatest Artists of All Time" and they sold over 100 million records worldwide.
 Morrison died at the age of 27 in Paris.
 The exact cause of death is still disputed as no autopsy was performed, but it is believed to have been an accidental heroin overdose.
 The Doors were inducted into the Rock and Roll Hall of Fame in 1993.

 Gallery Credit: Karolyi